oldweather/DWR/docs/analyses/spaghetti_contour/spaghetti_contour_20CRvCERA.rst

     </table>
     </center>

-Collect the data (prmsl ensemble and observations from 20CR2c, prmsl ensemble for CERA20C):
+Collect the data (prmsl ensemble and observations from 20CR2c for 1903, prmsl ensemble for CERA20C for October 1903):

 .. code-block:: python